 b. where the service user is under 16 and not competent to make a decision in relation to their care or treatment, or

 c. where the service user is 16 or over and lacks capacity in relation to the matter;

-In the above circumstances you can report the incident to a person acting lawfully on behalf of the service user.
-You cannot therefore automatically report to the family, simply because the patient has died.
-They must be ‘lawfully acting’ on behalf of the service user.
-Again you will need to assess this on a case by case basis.
+In the above circumstances, you can report the incident to a person acting lawfully on behalf of the service user.
+You cannot, therefore, automatically report to the family simply because the patient has died.

-– Lead by example – the CQC requires you to be ‘well-led’ and so this should start from the top down;
+- Lead by example – the duty of candour CQC requires you to be ‘well-led’, and so this should start from the top down;

-– Put in place policies and procedures – this ensure all staff know what they must do should a notifiable safety incident occur;
+- Put in place policies and procedures – this ensures all staff know what they must do should a notifiable safety incident occur;

-– Monitor staff – this can be done via appraisals where training needs can be identified.
-If an incident does occur consider if that member of staff needs more training, performance manager or disciplinary action;
+- Monitor staff – this can be done via appraisals where training needs can be identified.
+If an incident does occur, consider if that member of staff needs more training, performance management or disciplinary action;

-– Make it easy for patients to report incidents – this may sound counter intuitive but putting notices on your website, in reception and even in surgeries so patients come to you first.
-This can help prevent the situation escalating to the GDC, CQC or a solicitor.
+- Make it easy for patients to report incidents – this may sound counterintuitive but putting notices on your website, in reception and even in surgeries so patients come to you first.
+This can help prevent the situation from escalating to the GDC, CQC or a solicitor.

 Laura Pearce, Senior Solicitor